Home>Blog>A-non-technical-founder-s-guide-to-building-a-tech-startup-from-idea-to-development

 This is actually encouraging if you are a non-tech founder.
 It means that a huge part of running a tech startup is not technical at all.
 Rather, it depends on other skills, such as managing people and planning.

-In the next part of this series, I will talk about how non-tech founders can handle the development side of the story.
+In the next part of this series, we’ll explore how non-tech founders can handle the development side of the story.
+Being a non-technical founder in the tech industry may seem challenging, but with the right steps and understanding, success is attainable.

 By submitting this form, you agree with JetRockets’ Privacy Policy